nixworks/public/news/2018/01/31/an-amtrak-train-carrying-gop-lawmakers-to-a-retreat-in-west-virginia-collides-with-a-garbage-truck-in-crozet-virginia-at-least-one-person.md

 ### [2018-01-31](/news/2018/01/31/index.md)

+##### 2018 Crozet, Virginia train crash
 # An Amtrak train carrying GOP lawmakers to a retreat in West Virginia collides with a garbage truck in Crozet, Virginia.
 At least one person dies and one person is seriously injured.
-The White House states that there are are no serious injuries among members of Congress or their staff.
+The White House states that there are no serious injuries among members of Congress or their staff.

-2018 Crozet, Virginia train crash: At least one person was killed and another seriously injured when an Amtrak train carrying Republican members of Congress hit a truck in rural Virginia.
+At least one person was killed and another seriously injured when an Amtrak train carrying Republican members of Congress hit a truck in rural Virginia.

 ### Sources: